shehzer/Water-Shader-with-Tessellation/README.md

 You can choose one of the following camera paradigms:

 1. Third-Person Camera: Allows movement within the world across the top of the water.
-2. Globe Movement: Similar to assignment 5, this paradigm lets you view the water from a globe-like perspective.
+2. Globe Movement: This paradigm lets you view the water from a globe-like perspective.

 ## Vertex Specification